Moonbase59/studiodisplay/docs/install-non-debian.md

 * Your system might not have the `x-terminal-emulator`.
 Use `nano` to edit `startall.sh` and simply substitute _your system’s_ X terminal emulator for all occurrences of `x-terminal-emulator`.

   _Hint:_ On Arch-based systems like _Manjaro_, this is typically `xfce4-terminal`.

+### You started it from a desktop file manager

+In general, one shouldn’t start shell scripts from a desktop file manager (like _Nemo_, _Thunar_, …).
+This can lead to lots of unwanted side effects.

+* Always open a terminal and start `startall.sh` or `stopall.sh` from there.